What is Software Testing?

 This is a perfect example of why software testing is essential for the business.

-Quality Assurance or Software Testing is crucial because it will identify the errors/bugs from a system at the beginning.
+Software Testing or QA Services is crucial because it will identify the errors/bugs from a system at the beginning.

 By identifying the problem at the early stages will help in improving the quality of the product.